 Each delivery mode has unique benefits.
-Campus delivery has a community of scholars, immediate use of library and learning resources, networking with denominational leadership, regular chapel services, face-to-face instructional methods, and other aspects of traditional college life.
+Campus delivery has a community of scholars, face-to-face instructional methods, and other aspects of traditional college life.
 Online delivery has the convenience of anytime/anywhere learning, electronic library and learning resources, the experience and academic qualifications of the Nazarene Bible College faculty, and exposure to a host of practitioner instructors.

 When appropriate, this Catalog will note any differences between the delivery structures in terms of requirements, prices, procedures, policies, etc.